Find a plan.

 Centennial Care was designed to be a modernized overhaul of many aspects of the legacy New Mexico Medicaid system.
 The new program aims to teach enrollees to become better healthcare consumers and take a more active role in their own health.
 It’s also focused on integrated care and better case management for the sickest members.
 In addition, it’s transitioning away from a fee-for-service model towards a payment system that rewards providers based on outcomes.

-New Mexico opted for state subsidies instead of Medicaid buy-in, but that’s being reconsidered in 2023
+New Mexico opted for state subsidies instead of Medicaid buy-in, but new legislation calls for a study of the buy-in

 In 2017, Nevada lawmakers passed legislation that would have allowed for Medicaid buy-in, but Governor Brian Sandoval vetoed it.
 If he had approved it, New Mexico would have been the first state with a Medicaid buy-in program.